nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   > The module code must be a single word, and can only consist of alphanumeric characters as well as the underscore `_`.

   Format: `add mod MODULE_CODE MODULAR_CREDITS [-d "MODULE_DESCRIPTION"]`<br><br>
+  - `MODULE_CODE`: The module code of the module.
+Must be a single word containing only alphanumeric characters and underscore `_`.
+  - `MODULAR_CREDITS`: The number of modular credits the module has.
+Must be an integer from 0 to 100, inclusive.
+  - `MODULE_DESCRIPTION`: A short description of the module.
+Can contain any characters except double quotes `"`.
+  <br><br>
   Example: `add mod CS2113T 4 -d "Software Engineering"`<br><br>

   > 📔 <span style="color:#3333ff">**NOTE:**</span>